nemosminer/NemosMiner/README.md

       Simply create a file named <AlgoName>.bat in prerun folder If <AlgoName>.bat does not exist, will try to launch prerun/default.bat Use overclock with caution

    ahashpoolplus / zergpoolplus / zpoolplus / blazepoolplus

-      Simply use -PoolName ahashpoolplus or other <pool>plus in start.bat Uses calculations based on 24hractual and currentestimate ahashpool prices to get more realistic estimate.
+      Uses calculations based on 24hractual and currentestimate ahashpool prices to get more realistic estimate.
       Includes some trust index based on past 1hr currentestimate variation from 24hr.
       AND is NOT sensible to spikes.